Tryon United Methodist Church

 For thine is the kingdom, and the power and the glory forever.
 Amen.

-– Pray for all who are dealing with devastation and loss after Hurricane Helen, Hurricane Milton and the wildfires in California.
+–All who are dealing with devastation and loss after the local wildfires, Hurricanes Helene and Milton, and other natural disasters.
 Pray for all of the helpers who are working to restore power and provide clothing, shelter and assistance.

 -Unspoken requests for our families and friends who may need prayer support, who are going through various life transitions, who have loved ones with physical or mental health issues, those in abusive relationships.